-In response to the challenging economic situation of the nation, the U.S. government has erased the loan balance of borrowers from certain schools.
+In response to the challenging economic situation of the nation, the U.S. government has forgiven the loan balance of borrowers from certain schools.
 It has also temporarily paused some loan payment requirements while the pandemic is ongoing.

 However, scammers have taken advantage of the growing interest in loan forgiveness, posing as government agencies and similar organizations.
 Now, borrowers like you are probably wondering: “Is student loan forgiveness a hoax?”

-Find out how to avoid being duped by student loan forgiveness scam calls.
 In this article, you’ll learn how to identify and utilize legitimate student loan forgiveness options to improve your financial situation.

 Student loan forgiveness that is offered by the U.S. government to eligible borrowers is definitely not a hoax.

 However, while loan forgiveness is real, it is true that scammers may take advantage of its existence to deceive people.
 To be realistic, not all debtors are familiar with the details of student loan policies.

 CNBC explains that swindlers take advantage of this.
 A scammer may contact borrowers and pretend to be a staff member of the U.S. Department of Education or other agency.
 Your security may be compromised if you unknowingly share your sensitive personal information with these impostors.

 In case you receive a call, email, or letter regarding loan forgiveness, verify first that the person you are communicating with is a staff member of a real government agency before you provide your social security number, federal student aid ID, or bank account details.
 When in doubt, contact the government office directly to confirm the validity of the message or phone call.

 You may be curious to find out: “Does student loan forgiveness really work?”
 The answer is a resounding yes.